Annotation toolkit components

 - Import/export/clear annotation data.

-- Import method used for importing annotation data (file or annotation data package).
+- Import method used for importing annotation data (file or annotation dataset).

-Hold down the Ctrl (Windows) / Command (Mac) key and left-click where you want to annotate.
+Hold down Ctrl (Windows) / Command (Mac) and left-click where you want to annotate.

-If the area pointed to by the mouse is part of a Block, the annotation data will be created with its bottom surface tightly attached to the Block model (or the object above it).
+If the area pointed to by the mouse is part of a Block, the annotation data will be created with its bottom surface adhering to the Block model (or objects above it).

-If the area pointed to by the mouse is not part of a Block, a pop-up will appear when you click the mouse to select which Block to create the annotation data on.
-If the root node has GPS information, you can also use GPS data for annotation.
+If the area pointed to by the mouse is not part of a Block, a selection will pop up when clicking to choose which Block to create the annotation data on.
+If the root node has GPS information, GPS data can also be used for annotation.

-You can choose to create a Cube annotation or a Point annotation, and this type will be reflected in the annotation data (ema file).
+You can choose to create Cube annotations or Point annotations, and this type will be reflected in the annotation data (.ema file).

-You can also batch-create annotation data in space.
+You can also create annotation data in batches within the space.

-When batch-creating, you can choose different annotation types or freely adjust the annotation spacing.
+When creating in batches, you can select different annotation types and freely adjust the annotation spacing.

 Common shortcut operation instructions

-The tool also provides many features.
-Refer to on-screen prompts when using it.
-Common operation instructions are as follows:
+The tool also provides many functions.
+Refer to on-screen prompts during use.
+Common operations are described below:

 Single-point annotation mode:

-Shift + left-click: Adjust the viewpoint and rotation center to the Block area pointed by the mouse.Ctrl/Command + left-click: Create an annotation node.Ctrl/Command + right-click: Display the menu (realign the selected annotation or copy GPS when GPS information is available).
+Shift + Left-click: Adjust the view and rotation center to the Block area pointed to by the mouse.Ctrl/Command + Left-click: Create an annotation node.Ctrl/Command + Right-click: Display menu (can realign selected annotations or copy GPS if GPS information is available).

 Batch annotation mode:

-Shift + left-click: Adjust the viewpoint and rotation center to the Block area pointed by the mouse.Ctrl/Command + (shift) + left-click: Start/continue creating a batch annotation area.
-Hold shift to align to the horizontal plane.Ctrl/Command + (shift) + double-click: End the creation of a batch annotation area (can end early to create a line or surface).Esc or delete batch annotation area: Cancel batch annotation creation.Select batch annotation area + right-click: Display the menu (after completing the batch annotation area creation, annotations can be created within the area).
+Shift + Left-click: Adjust the view and rotation center to the Block area pointed to by the mouse.Ctrl/Command + (Shift) + Left-click: Start/continue creating a batch annotation area.
+Hold Shift to align to the horizontal plane.Ctrl/Command + (Shift) + Double-left-click: End creating a batch annotation area (can end early to create lines or surfaces).Esc or Delete batch annotation area: Cancel batch annotation creation.Select batch annotation area + Right-click: Display menu (after batch annotation area creation is complete, annotations can be created within the area).

 Navigation point graph mode: